About Food Policy Index Australia

 The 2019 Progress Update provides a follow-up to the 2017 Food Policy Index assessment.
 It summarised and assessed the actions taken by Australian governments (July 2016 - December 2018) in relation to the recommended policies identified in the 2017 report.

-The Food Policy Index Australia project is led by Associate Professor Gary Sacks at the Global Obesity Centre in the Institute for Health Transformation at Deakin University.
-The project is supported by the Australian Prevention Partnership Centre, and is conducted in partnership with the Obesity Policy Coalition.
+The Food Policy Index Australia initiative is led by Professor Gary Sacks at the Global Centre for Preventive Health and Nutrition Research (GLOBE) in the Institute for Health Transformation at Deakin University.
+The project is supported by the Australian Prevention Partnership Centre, and is conducted in partnership with the Food for Health Alliance.

 For any enquiries, contact Gary Sacks: